Systems Admin

 Implement and Manage IPAM (IP Address Management)

-Open Server Manager and navigate to Manage → Add Roles and Features.
-Proceed through the wizard until you reach the Features section.
-Locate and select IP Address Management (IPAM) Server.
-The wizard will automatically include required dependencies – confirm the addition of ASP.NET components and the Windows Internal Database (WID), which IPAM uses as its local data store.
-Click Install and complete the installation.
+Open Server Manager > Manage > Add Roles and Features.
+Click through to the Features page and tick IP Address Management (IPAM) Server.
+The wizard adds two dependencies automatically — ASP.NET components for the management UI and the Windows Internal Database (WID) as the local store.
+Confirm both, click Install, wait for completion.
+No reboot required.

 Server Manager Add Roles and Features wizard showing the Features page with IP Address Management (IPAM) Server selected, and the confirmation dialog showing ASP.NET and Windows Internal Database as additional required components